 Darlings, no matter how hard you try, you can’t be a little ray of sunshine every single day.
 Fact!
-Sometimes you just don’t feel like smiling because you’ve had a bad day at work, a row with your partner, or even because you are feeling a bit lost, overwhelmed and unsupported.
-But how do you know if you’re just having one of those off days and just feeling a bit sad, or suffering from depression?
+Sometimes you just don’t feel like smiling because you’ve had a bad day at work, a row with your partner, or even because you are feeling a bit lost, overwhelmed, and unsupported.
+But how do you know if it’s just an off-day or something more serious?
+Here are the depression symptoms to look out for.

 What’s the difference between sadness and depression?

 Do you know the difference?
 Don’t worry, most people don’t.
 However, it is important to understand the difference.
 This is because sometimes the terms are used interchangeably.

 The biggest difference is that when you are feeling sad, in general, you will be able to explain what it is that is causing your sadness or unhappiness.
 Your sadness can be caused by seasonal affective disorder.
 However, a person suffering from depression may not necessarily be able to do so.
 This is because with depression you are unable to see an end to your problems and believe things will get worse.

 What is depression?

 It’s important to note that not every sad person has depression, however, anyone experiencing depression will almost certainly experience sadness.